haraka/Haraka/docs/plugins/connect.geoip.md

 The IP address to calculate the distance from.
 This will typically be the public IP of your mail server.

+- show_city

+show city data in logs and headers.
+City data is less accurate than country.

+- show_region in logs and headers.
+Regional data are US states, Canadian provinces and such.

 # LIMITATIONS